 Understand How Dietary Fats Can Support Your Body

-Some studies say to limit your fat while others encourage you to increase your fat.
+Some studies say to limit your fat, while others encourage you to increase your fat.
 In my nutrition practice fat ratios depend on the individual needs.
-Certain patients may need to increase or decrease their weight and body fat, while others need to work towards improving their lipid panel, or need the support of a short term Keto diet to lower glucose levels and promote weight loss.
+Certain individuals may need to increase or decrease their weight and body fat, while others need to work towards improving their lipid panel, and others may need the support of a short term Keto diet to lower glucose levels.

-Dietary Fats are essential to provide your body energy.
+Dietary Fats are essential to provide your body with energy.
 They also: